Our values are a reflection of what we have learned from those whom we admire.

 Background

 Sarah’s professional career has focused on the science of things that can hurt us and heal us.
-As an undergraduate at UC Berkeley, Sarah studied the national opioid epidemic, the emergence of 2009 H1N1 influenza, and other major public health studies at the Berkeley Survey Research Center.
+As an undergraduate at UC Berkeley, Sarah studied the national opioid epidemic, the emergence of 2009 H1N1 influenza, and other major public health challenges at the Berkeley Survey Research Center.

-But witnessing Hurricane Katrina’s devastating — and inequitable — impact on communities influenced her to pivot from the pre-med track to public health, deciding to pursue a master’s in public health (MPH) in epidemiology to better understand the confluence of factors that influence the health and well-being of people and communities.
+Witnessing Hurricane Katrina’s devastating — and inequitable — impact on communities influenced her to pivot from the pre-med track to public health, deciding to pursue a master’s in public health (MPH) in epidemiology to better understand the confluence of factors that influence the health and well-being of people and communities.

 After graduation, Sarah worked for and then led the Epidemiology & Assessment Unit for the Sonoma County health department for over five years, leading major community health initiatives related to infectious and chronic diseases, and violence prevention.